jasa89/Speden-spelit-ryhm-1/README.md

-# Speden Sepelit
+# Speden Spelit

-Speden Sepelit is an Arduino-based game project that starts when player pushes a button.
+Speden Spelit is an Arduino-based game project that starts when player pushes a button.
 The project controls a set of 4 LEDs using analog pins 0 to 3  and player must press correct button when led is turned on and it is possible to palyer to follow behind if the order is the same as lighted leds.
 There is also two sevensegment displays to show countdownt to start the game and to display current score.

 ## Table of contents